Congratulations to the national winners of the 2023 Awards! View your results.

 How do I choose which works to include in my art or writing portfolio?

-For more guidance and advice from jurors, view our Art Portfolio Panel and Writing Portfolio Panel and our walkthrough on Uploading Portfolios.
+For more guidance and advice from jurors, view our Art Portfolio Panel and Writing Portfolio Panel.

 If I created my work with two different media (e.g., pencil and paint), is that considered mixed media?